• Features

 Pro tip

-While these instructions show Omnisend’s interface, most Shopify popup apps follow the same workflow — install the app, browse templates, customize design in a visual editor, configure display rules, then publish.
+While these instructions show Omnisend’s interface, most Shopify popup apps follow the same workflow: install the app, browse templates, customize design in a visual editor, configure display rules, and publish.

-The buttons and menu names change between apps like Privy or OptiMonk, but you’ll find similar template libraries, drag-and-drop builders, and behavior settings in each tool.
+The buttons and menu names change between apps like Privy or OptiMonk.
+However, you’ll find similar template libraries, drag-and-drop builders, and behavior settings in each tool.

 Shopify offers built-in popup features via the Forms app and the Forms theme app embed.
 After adding these to your theme, you can create and enable popups.

-The benefit of using Shopify Forms is that it’s completely free, with no external accounts or APIs necessary.
-Additionally, you don’t need to leave your Shopify admin panel to create popups.
+What’s great about Shopify Forms is that it’s completely free.
+You also don’t need to leave your Shopify admin panel to create popups.

 Follow these step-by-step instructions to use Shopify’s native popups: